 This makes so much sense now: shine some high CRI LED strip fixtures directly from the sides of the dressing room mirror.
 This will fill in any unflattering shadows and offer soft, even lighting, making you look like the You who gets 8 hours of sleep a day and listens to NPR on the regular.

 So there it is.
-Hopefully, clothing retail stores (*cough*, Forever 21, *cough*) will take the hint and switch to high quality, mirror-mounted LED lighting.
+Hopefully, clothing retail stores (looking at you Forever 21) will take the hint and switch to high quality, mirror-mounted LED lighting.
 In the meantime, happy shopping, and don’t let the Other get you down.